Why Are Some CT600 Boxes Empty or Zero? | TinyTax Support

 Loss Periods — Why Most Boxes Are Zero

-The key figures in a loss period are your income, your loss amount (Box 780), and any losses to carry forward.
+The key figures in a property loss period are: your gross income and expenses (in the accounts), the carried-forward loss in Box 805, and zero tax.
 Everything else being zero is expected.

 Checking Your Figures Are Correct